novalabsxyz/devdocs/blockchain/run-your-own-miner.md

 ## Using the Miner

-These commands will assume you are running in Docker and they have the same prefix to get you exceuting a command within the docker: `docker exec miner` .
+These commands will assume you are running in Docker and they have the same prefix to get you executing a command within the docker: `docker exec miner` .
 If you want to make it easier, you can always created an an alias such as: `alias miner="docker exec miner miner"`.

 ### Checking the logs